How Much Should You Spend on Google Ads?

 - Your PPC strategy

-However, the critical thing to remember is that you have complete control over your Google Ads budget.
-You can define a daily maximum, and Google will adhere to that, so you don’t need to worry about accidentally running over.
+Remember that you have complete control over your Google Ads budget.
+You can define a daily maximum and Google will adhere to that; so you don’t need to worry about accidentally running over and spending too much.

 Goals, Traffic Cost, and Industry

-Set realistic goals.
-For example, decide to acquire 40 clients per month locally.
-Once you set a definitive goal, you can quickly move to the next step: understanding how much the traffic will cost and what your chances of Google Ads success are.
+Our advice: set realistic goals.
+For example lets say you want to acquire 40 clients per month for your local business.
+Once you set a definitive goal you can quickly move to the next step: understanding how much the traffic will cost and what your chances of Google Ads success are.

 Estimate your budget based on the cost per click (CPC) for specific keywords.
 As a Google Ads specialist, I typically use SpyFu to understand what my clients’ competitors are bidding on (and where we have an opportunity to win more top-quality leads).
 Still, you can use the Google Ads Keyword Planner.